 Southwest allows alcohol to be carried in checked luggage under the following conditions.

-Southwest Airlines accepts small vaccinated domestic cats and dogs.
-All in-cabin pets must be carried in an appropriate carrier, as indicated below and are subject to a $75 Pet Fare each way per pet carrier.
+Southwest Airlines accepts small vaccinated domestic cats and dogs to travel with you in-cabin under the seat in front of you.
+All pets must be carried in an appropriate carrier, as indicated below.
 The pet carrier counts as either a carryon item or a personal item.

 We maintain the right to refuse acceptance of a cat or dog exhibiting aggressive behavior or any other characteristics that appear incompatible with air travel.